 First World problems

-According to Wikipedia the term First World problem first appeared in 1979 but gained popularity in 2005 where it became an Internet meme.
+According to Wikipedia, the term First World problems first appeared in 1979 but gained popularity in 2005 where it became an Internet meme.
 Examples of First World problems include: online deliveries turning up late, slow/no wifi, getting a bad haircut, stuck in traffic/delayed train and many more.
 The memeification shines a light on how decadent and entitled society has become.

 Life, not that long ago

 It’s hard to believe that life was so tough not that long ago.
 It wasn’t until 1933 that Britain restricted the use of children under 14 in employment, with similar laws in the United States in 1938.
 In Victorian Britain, the working-class made up about 80 percent of the population.
 That meant if you or I were born a bit earlier then our lives would have been very different.
 In Europe, child labour was encouraged to build character.
 Starting work by age six was normal but sometimes as young as four.

 We could have easily been a chimney sweep (mostly boys but sometimes girls).
 Young children were sold by their parents, taken from orphanages or kidnapped from the streets and then bound to their master until adulthood.
 There was no pay and the young chimney sweeps were often deprived of food to keep them thin which helped to get into tight chimneys.
 For motivation, the master would sometimes light a small fire to encourage the children to speed up or climb higher.
 Suffocation, being burnt to death and cancer caused by the carcinogenic soot were all common.
 Nothing like Marry Poppins.